cstenkamp/cv_builder/README.md

 # CV-Generator

 A tool to convert allow to write a Curriculum Vitae in YAML, to then be exported to Latex and thus PDF (upcoming) as well as HTML.
-This repo can run as a separate container and hosts the HTML in Flask (see https://cstenkamp.de/getcv/cv), which can even be embedded into Hugo (see my upcoming blogpost about this).
+This repo can run as a separate container and hosts the HTML in Flask (see https://cstenkamp.de/getcv/cv), which can even be embedded into Hugo (see my [blogpost](https://cstenkamp.de/tech_posts/hugo_dynamic_content/)).
 It is customizable and allows currently for multiple languages with translations and content that's only supposed to be in one language - future work will extend this to also be able to customize text length or categories of content - stay tuned for that.

 ## Features